Book Review: The Baseball Economist

-I just finished reading The Baseball Economist: The Real Game Exposed the other night.
+I just finished reading the other night.
 If you’re not a baseball fan then you can skip the rest of this post without offending me.
 Besides being a book about something that I love, this book was written by a Wofford alum!
 All the more reason to reason to read it!
 The author J.C.
 Bradbury runs an interesting blog, Sabernomics, where he writes all sorts of interesting baseball articles.
 Sometimes they are specifically Atlanta Braves related articles, but they run the gamut from free agent player values to, and most recently, the steroid situation.

 This book was absolutely fantastic and one that I would highly recommend to anyone that is either a fan of the game or loves statistics.
 Because the subject of the book is baseball, the regression analysis and formulas presented seem to flow naturally.
 The chapters are perfectly sized analysis in themselves that each make for an evening sit-down.